Senchai/EDDS-Stuttgart-MSFS/README.md

 # EDDS-Stuttgart-MSFS
 Addon airport for the missing EDDS-Stuttgart for MSFS

 This is still VERY basic.
 There is no real hangar yet (only whats there already in standard), no gates, no markings.
-Only 2 taxiways on both ends are in, and the runway of course.
+Only 2 taxiways on both ends are in, the gate-side apron and the runway of course.
 You can choose it in the sim, start from one of the (few) parkings ive implemented or directly from the runway.
 ILS info and approaches are missing as well.